 - Due to the long distance involved, team positioning is not of importance during the race as the ranking order constantly changes to reflect the performances of individual participants – the team has to work together flawlessly throughout the whole race.

-- Need to put together an appropriate team strategy making the most of each runner’s skills
+- The need to put together an appropriate team strategy that makes the most of each runner’s skills

 - For a great many students in this day and age, running 4 km is an achievement in itself

 The Junior Marathon project stands out as a unique event which you will not find anywhere else in Europe.
-Marketing research carried out in 2007 demonstrated that 15% of respondents in the Czech Republic knew of, or at least had an idea about the event.
-This figure attests to the high quality of publicity surrounding the event as well as the level of interest in taking part in both the capital city and the regions.
+Marketing research carried out in 2007 demonstrated that 15% of respondents in the Czech Republic knew of, or at least had an idea about, the event.
+This figure attests to the high quality of publicity surrounding the event as well as the level of interest in both the capital city and the regions.